Odizinne/QMS/README.md

 - Unzip it
 - Run QMS.exe
 - You can now toggle external monitor with a single click on the tray icon, or with `ctrl` + `alt` + `\`
-- (Optional) create a shortcut and move it to `shell:startup` to have it autorun on startup

 ## To-do